Completed 2024 Alkaline Rocks Atlas of Australia

 Map showing all layers of the Alkaline Rocks Atlas of Australia: Cenozoic, Mesozoic, Paleozoic, Proterozoic and Archean, color-coded based on the geological time scale.
 Location of masked carbonatites can be seen in the inset map

-What we have done
+What we did

-As part of the Exploring for the Future Australia’s Resources Framework project, Geoscience Australia has developed the Alkaline Rocks Atlas of Australia, capturing the distribution and geology of alkaline and related rocks across the country.
+As part of the Exploring for the Future Australia's Resources Framework project, Geoscience Australia developed the Alkaline Rocks Atlas of Australia, capturing the distribution and geology of alkaline and related rocks across the country.
 The Atlas aids understanding of the composition, distribution and age of alkaline rocks at continental scale and, most importantly, their prospectivity for critical minerals.

 The national Atlas comprises 5 comprehensive reports and accompanying GIS data packages covering 5 major chronostratigraphic subdivisions: Archean, Proterozoic, Paleozoic, Mesozoic and Cenozoic.
 Each data package details nomenclature of alkaline rocks and classification procedures, where geological units are represented as polygons and point features.
 Over 28,000 polygons of outcropping alkaline and related rocks were compiled across Australia, including Cenozoic (256 units), Mesozoic (106 units), Paleozoic (230 units), Proterozoic (85 units) and Archean (9 units).
 Each unit is fully attributed to document the distribution, age, lithology, mineralogy, primary data sources, descriptions and other characteristics, such as: proportion and class of alkaline rocks, unit expression, emplacement type and morphology, and presence of mantle xenoliths and/or diamonds.